 You’ll find this particular fungus along the eastern seaboard, Great Lakes, Mississippi, Ohio, and Missouri River valleys.
 This type of fungus thrives in moist, rotting organic debris.

-This is another fungus where spores from bird droppings are inhaled primarily by dogs.
+This is another fungi where spores from bird droppings are inhaled primarily by dogs.
 Blastomycosis involves the respiratory system and can cause serious pneumonia.

 This fungus inhabits the skin after physical contact with spores from the soil.
 These spores gain access through breaks in the skin.
 Hunting dogs are most prone to this particular fungus.